CelliesProjects/eStreamPlayer32/README.md

 Use [ESP32 Arduino Core v1.0.5](https://github.com/espressif/arduino-esp32/releases/tag/1.0.5) or later to compile.

 1. Download the [latest eStreamPlayer release](https://github.com/CelliesProjects/eStreamPlayer32/releases/latest).
-2. Install the drivers for your dac.
+2. Install the [required libraries](#software-needed) and the drivers for your dac.
 See [supported hardware](#supported-hardware).
 3. Copy the php script to your music folder on the server.
+4. Open the Arduino IDE.
+5. Select Tools->Partition Scheme->No OTA(2MB APP/2MB FATFS).
+<br>If your board does not have that option you can select ESP32 Dev Module in Tools->Board.
-4. Open `system_setup.h` and set your wifi credentials, select a board and set `SCRIPT_URL` to the php script location.
+6. Open `system_setup.h` and set your wifi credentials and set `SCRIPT_URL` to the php script location.
-5. Select your board type or `ESP32 Dev Module` as board.
-6. Flash the sketch to your esp32.
+7. Flash the sketch to your esp32.
 Set `Tools->Core Debug Level->Info` before you flash so you can grab the ip address from the serial port.
-7. On first boot or after a flash erase the fatfs has to be formatted.
+8. On first boot or after a flash erase the fatfs has to be formatted.
 This will take a couple of seconds.
 <br>Flashing an update will not erase the fatfs data.
+<br>**Note:** Take care to select the same partition table when updating otherwise the partition will be formatted.
 <br>You can monitor the boot progress on the serial port.
-8. Browse to the ip address shown on the serial port.
+9. Browse to the ip address shown on the serial port.

-### Partition table

-Select `Tools->Partition Scheme->No OTA(2MB APP/2MB FATFS)`.<br>If your board does not have that option you can select `ESP32 Dev Module` in `Tools->Board`.

 ### Supported hardware